antieva/SUDOKU/README.md

 ## Known Bugs

-_None_
+_If the user hits Hint button too fast it crashes._

 ## Support and contact details

-_If You run into any issues or have questions, ideas, concerns or would like to make a contribution to the code, please contact any of the contributors via email: eva.antipina@gmail.com.}_
+_If You run into any issues or have questions, ideas, concerns or would like to make a contribution to the code, please contact any of the contributors via email: eva.antipina@gmail.com, eric.e.nicolas@gmail.com, vernajs@gmail.com, nmedoff123@gmail.com}_

 ## Technologies Used